 Small classes are led by internationally recognized and published faculty members hailing from such countries as Austria, Argentina, Belgium, China, Colombia, El Salvador, France, Italy, Mexico, Spain, and the United States.
 Our faculty members’ wide variety of linguistic and cultural expertise enriches the curriculum and keeps students connected to the global communities they represent.
 Also, modern languages students consistently complete in-depth research with faculty and present at conferences both at Butler and around the country.
 Students who study with us find they are well-supported by the resources we have available in our Modern Language Center (Jordan Hall, Room 391), where they receive free tutoring, watch foreign language films, and work on group projects using our state-of-the-art media and computer stations.

 Modern languages students choose from a wide variety of well-established study-abroad options, including a three-week, faculty-led summer program in Costa Rica or Quebec; a semester-long, faculty-led program in Spain; faculty-supervised summer trips to and internships in China; and more than 100 other programs offered by Butler’s Center for Global Education, IFSA-Butler (Institute for Study Abroad), the International Student Exchange Program, and The Alliance for Global Education.
 Students can receive language credit for courses abroad with approval from the department chair.

 Students can take advantage of the Indianapolis community by completing a service learning course and/or approved independent study that connects them with local language communities—in which they use their language skills to communicate with native speakers—as well as by completing internships with governmental entities, educational institutions, nonprofits, and businesses.

 Modern languages studies can lead to Core Curriculum course fulfillments and exemptions:

-- If a student completes at least 9 approved hours abroad, he or she is exempted from one of the two required Global and Historical Studies courses.
+- If a student completes at least 9 approved hours abroad, he or she is exempt from one of the two required Global and Historical Studies courses.

-- If a student completes at least three eligible modern languages courses, he or she is exempted from the Texts and Ideas course requirement.
+- If a student completes at least three eligible modern languages courses, he or she is exempt from the Texts and Ideas course requirement.

 - Students can fulfill the Indianapolis Community Requirement by completing an eligible course or approved independent study.